Starting your visit to Croatia in Zagreb and planning on renting a car in Zagreb to visit the rest of the country?

 Taking the car across the border

-There are all kinds of information regarding border crossing with a car rental Zagreb, and car rental Croatia.
+There are all kinds of information regarding border crossing with a car rental Zagreb, and a car rental in Croatia.
 And here is the deal.

-But don’t worry!
-If you stay on this coastal road, and not wander deeper into Bosnia, this is considered transit pass, and your car rental company doesn’t require you to pay any extra fee for border crossing in Neum.
+If you still decide to pass through Neum in Bosnia and Herzegovina on your way to Dubrovnik, you’ll like to know that as long as you stay on this coastal road, and not wander deeper into Bosnia, you’ll be doing a transit pass, meaning that your car rental company doesn’t require you to pay any extra fee for border crossing in Neum.

 So far so good.
 But from now on things get a bit more complicated.